aiwrestlegenieinfinity/AI-Wrestle-Genie-Infinity-/README.md

       5. Pro Wrestling Research & Analysis
   What It Does:
-It lets you study different aspects of prpo wrestling on a broad and comprehensive scale.
+It lets you study different aspects of pro wrestling on a broad and comprehensive scale.

   **Example Use Case:**